zchee/golang-wiki/GerritAccess.md

 As an exception to the usual rules, the usual approvers group does not have Code-Review and Trust voting ability in the x/website repo.
 There, those votes are limited to Go team members working at Google.
 This restriction exists for supply chain security reasons, because commits to x/website automatically go live on https://go.dev/, which serves Go binary downloads.

-## Running Trybots ("may-start-trybots")
+## Running TryBots ("may-start-trybots")

-Trybot access lets you kick off a trybot run, testing a CL in Gerrit against the most common builders.
-The Trybots run in a somewhat-secure and somewhat-isolated environment, but they're not perfectly security hardened.
-You must skim the CL for anything malicious before starting Trybots.
+TryBot access lets you kick off a test run of a CL in Gerrit prior to submission (pre-submit testing).
+Every test run includes a default set of the most common builders, and [SlowBots](https://go.dev/wiki/SlowBots) provide additional testing controls.

+TryBots run in a somewhat-secure and somewhat-isolated environment, but they're not perfectly security hardened.
+You must skim the CL for anything malicious before starting TryBots.

-To request trybot access, reference https://go-review.googlesource.com/#/admin/groups/1030,members in your bug.
+To request TryBot access, reference https://go-review.googlesource.com/#/admin/groups/1030,members in your bug.
 See below.

 # Requesting Access